 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when Bactroban Cream is administered to a nursing woman.

 The safety and effectiveness of Bactroban Cream have been established in the age groups 3 months to 16 years.
-Use of Bactroban Cream in these age groups is supported by evidence from adequate and well-controlled studies of Bactroban Cream in adults with additional data from 93 pediatric patients studied as part of the pivotal trials in adults.
-(See CLINICAL STUDIES.)
+Use of Bactroban Cream in these age groups is supported by evidence from adequate and well-controlled trials of Bactroban Cream in adults with additional data from 93 pediatric subjects studied as part of the pivotal trials in adults (see CLINICAL STUDIES).

-In 2 randomized, double-blind, double-dummy trials, 339 patients were treated with topical Bactroban Cream plus oral placebo.
-Adverse events thought to be possibly or probably drug-related occurred in 28 (8.3%) patients.
-The incidence of those events that were reported in at least 1% of patients enrolled in these trials were: Headache (1.7%), rash, and nausea (1.1% each).
+In 2 randomized, double-blind, double-dummy trials, 339 subjects were treated with topical Bactroban Cream plus oral placebo.
+Adverse events thought to be possibly or probably drug-related occurred in 28 (8.3%) subjects.
+The incidence of those events that were reported in at least 1% of subjects enrolled in these trials were: headache (1.7%), rash, and nausea (1.1% each).

-Other adverse events thought to be possibly or probably drug-related which occurred in less than 1% of patients were: Abdominal pain, burning at application site, cellulitis, dermatitis, dizziness, pruritus, secondary wound infection, and ulcerative stomatitis.
+Other adverse events thought to be possibly or probably drug-related which occurred in less than 1% of subjects were: abdominal pain, burning at application site, cellulitis, dermatitis, dizziness, pruritus, secondary wound infection, and ulcerative stomatitis.

-In a supportive study in the treatment of secondarily infected eczema, 82 patients were treated with Bactroban Cream.
-The incidence of adverse events thought to be possibly or probably drug-related was as follows: Nausea (4.9%), headache, and burning at application site (3.6% each), pruritus (2.4%) and 1 report each of abdominal pain, bleeding secondary to eczema, pain secondary to eczema, hives, dry skin, and rash.
+In a supportive trial in the treatment of secondarily infected eczema, 82 subjects were treated with Bactroban Cream.
+The incidence of adverse events thought to be possibly or probably drug-related was as follows: nausea (4.9%), headache, and burning at application site (3.6% each), pruritus (2.4%) and 1 report each of abdominal pain, bleeding secondary to eczema, pain secondary to eczema, hives, dry skin, and rash.

 Intravenous infusions of 252 mg, as well as single oral doses of 500 mg of mupirocin, have been well tolerated in healthy adult subjects.
 There is no information regarding overdose of Bactroban Cream.